LineMetrics/dribble/README.md

 * fill in in all pipes, generic or `window`
 * validate no cyclic graphs, no dead ends

-`window` construction is delegated to dribble_plugin_window.
+`window` construction is delegated to dribble_window.
 Flows, which drive the entire construction, get a preferential treatment and hence differ from plugins.

 TBD